Woman arrested for allegedly violating plea deal

 Curry said the probation department asked the court to revoke Carbajal's probation in the original case because the department alleges she has "violated the term that she not have unsupervised contact with minors under the age of 12."

-Assistant Probation Chief Jeff Pask with the Yuba County Sheriff's Office confirmed the possible violation.
+Assistant Probation Chief Jeff Pask with the Yuba County Probation Department confirmed the possible violation.

 "Eleana Carbajal's conditions of probation included not being around children under the age of 12 unsupervised by a responsible party (an adult previously approved by the Probation Department)," Pask said in a statement to the Appeal.
 "The Sheriff's Office received a citizen phone call that Carbajal was in violation of probation.
 Representatives from the Probation and Sheriff's departments conducted a visit Monday and found her in violation of this specific probation condition — where she was in the presence of three children, one under the age of 12 with no other adult present."